Plan your custom software project with precision Estimate Now!

 The main programming languages used for Android app development are as follows:

 Kotlin: Kotlin is Google’s modern, concise language for Android.
-It offers null-safety, minimal boilerplate, and seamless Java interoperability, making coding safer and faster, though it can be slower to compile and has a smaller ecosystem than Java.
+It offers null safety, minimal boilerplate, and seamless Java interoperability, which makes coding safer and faster.
+Kotlin compiles slower than Java and has a smaller ecosystem, but it is now the preferred choice for most new Android projects.

 Java: Java is the long-standing foundation of Android development.
-It provides strong portability, vast libraries, and backward compatibility, but its verbose syntax, higher memory use, and slower performance make it less efficient than Kotlin.
+It provides strong portability, libraries for networking and UI design, and backward compatibility, but its verbose syntax, higher memory use, and slower performance make it less efficient than Kotlin.

 Dart: Dart powers Flutter and enables rapid, cross-platform UI development with hot reload and near-native performance.
 Its main limitations are a smaller ecosystem and limited adoption outside Flutter projects.